codegpt23/PancakeBotGPT/README.md

 Don't miss out on the opportunities awaiting you in the meme token market.
 Join PancakeBotGPT today and experience the benefits of a reliable PancakeSwap sniper bot and Uniswap sniper bot.
 Start sniping your way to success!

-**Contact us**
+**Support**

 For support and inquiries about custom bot development, please feel free to contact us.
 We are here to assist you with any questions or specific requirements you may have.
-Reach out to us today and let us help you create a tailored bot solution that meets your unique trading needs.
+Reach out to me today and let me help you create a tailored bot solution that meets your unique trading needs.
 Our team is dedicated to providing top-notch support and ensuring your trading experience is smooth and successful.
 Contact us now to explore the possibilities! josperpiggottr@gmail.com